Tax Planning in Huntsville, AL

 • Use a Company Vehicle —

-Based on your Huntsville, AL business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+Depending on your business activities in Huntsville, AL, both you and your employees could use a company vehicle and deduct the associated costs.
 This deduction can be made in two ways:

 • Keep a record of actual expenses, including maintenance, registration, and gas, to see if this results in a larger deduction than the standard mileage rate.